TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/TSFE/Index.rst

 Get current base URL
 --------------------

-To get the base URL of the current site (or other :ref:`site configuration <sitehandling>`), use site
-configuration:
+It used to be possible to get the baseUrl configuration (from TypoScript config.baseURL) with the :php:`TSFE` :php:`baseURL` property.
+The property is now protected and deprecated since TYPO3 v12.
+Already in earlier version, site configuration should be used to get the base URL of the current site.

 .. code-block:: php

-    // It used to be possible to get the baseUrl configuration (from TypoScript
-    // config.baseURL) this way.
-    // The property is now protected and deprecated since TYPO3 v12,
-    // use site configuration
+    // !!! deprecated
     $GLOBALS['TSFE']->baseURL

 .. code-block:: php